Billy Joe DuPree: Regular season

+Playoffs

 Personal life

 More recently, he has become involved in many charities, including the Shriner's, as well as other inner city youth groups.
 He is an active participant in most NFL Alumni Children's Charity events.

 He was elected into the MSU Athletics Hall of Fame, the Blue–Gray Football Classic Hall of Fame, the Louisiana Sports Hall of Fame and the Texas State African-American Sports Hall of Fame.
 He is an active member of the Board of Trustees of Meals on Wheels of Collin County.

-DuPree is great uncle to English rugby league footballer Tyler Dupree who plays for the Salford Red Devils in the Betfred Super League.
+DuPree is great uncle to English rugby league footballer Tyler Dupree who plays for the Wigan Warriors in the Super League.